 To preserve air and water quality, Mazda has specified voluntary emission standards stricter than the legal requirements and is ensuring appropriately low emissions of pollutants.

-Mazda has defined its own standards, which are stricter than legally stipulated standards, for the emission of sulfur oxides (SOx), nitrogen oxides (NOx), dust and soot, fine particles, vapors, and volatile organic compounds (VOCs), and is continuing efforts to reduce such emissions.
+Mazda is continuing efforts to reduce the emission of sulfur oxides (SOx), nitrogen oxides (NOx), dust and soot, fine particles, vapors, and volatile organic compounds (VOCs).

 In addition, Mazda is shifting the use of fuel oil to that of city gas and makes other efforts to actively adopt materials that reduce the environmental burden.